Serge Aurier: International career

 On 29 December 2014, Aurier was called up for the Africa Cup of Nations.
 He played six matches and impressed with his displays in the tournament, particularly in the final.
 He was shortlisted for the CAF Team of the Tournament.

 In October 2016, during a World Cup Qualifier against Mali, Aurier rushed to the aid of Mali midfielder, Moussa Doumbia, who had had an epileptic seizure, to prevent him from swallowing his tongue.
 Despite his good deed, Aurier later drew criticism for celebrating Ivory Coast's second goal with a 'slit throat' gesture.

 Aurier scored his first goal for the Elephants on 11 January 2017, in a 3–0 friendly win over Uganda in Abu Dhabi, after earlier assisting Jonathan Kodjia.
 He was made captain of the national team starting with a friendly against the Netherlands, followed by a match against Guinea in the 2019 Africa Cup of Nations qualification rounds in June 2017.
 He was also captain at the 2019 Africa Cup of Nations, but suffered a hamstring injury in a 1–0 defeat against Morocco and could not participate further in the competition.

 Aurier skippered the team at the 2021 Africa Cup of Nations in Cameroon.
 In the second group game, a 2–2 draw with Sierra Leone, he played in goal for the final seconds after goalkeeper Badra Ali Sangaré was injured while letting in Alhaji Kamara's equaliser; the campaign ended on penalties to Egypt in the last 16.
+He later achieved the 2023 Africa Cup of Nations with his national team, hosted on home soil.